4d/docs/docs/Project/overview.md

 A project is a specific database configuration.
 When you [create a database project](creating.md), you select the "project mode" and it will not be possible to switch to the "binary mode" for this database (which is the only mode available until 4D v17 R5).

-On the other hand, you can export a "binary mode" database to a project mode" database (see [Exporting from a 4D Database](exporting.md)) but therefore both databases become independant.
+On the other hand, you can export a "binary mode" database to a "project mode" database (see [Exporting from a 4D Database](exporting.md)) but therefore both databases become independent.

 ## Project files